Shashxs/Shashank-ecom/README.md

 Vite (version 2 or higher)

 Installation
-Clone the repository using git clone https://github.com/shashankxs/ecommerce.git Navigate to the project directory using cd ecommerce-website Install dependencies using npm install
+Clone the repository using git clone
+Navigate to the project directory using cd ecommerce-website Install dependencies using npm install
 Start the development server using npm run dev
-Build and Deployment
-Build the project using npm run build
-Deploy the project to your preferred hosting platform

 Project Structure
 src: Source code for the project